Tamanna0322/react-bookVibe-8/README.md

+# BookVibe

+Live Site:

+## Features and Characteristics

+- Dynamic route content for easy navigation and exploration.
+- Interactive bar chart visualization for data analysis.
+- Book Cards displaying information about different books.
+- Book Details page gives the information about each book.
+- Dedicated child section for young readers.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.